nick-fournier/MMLOS/README.md

 1. Kittelson and Associates Inc., Highway Safety Research Center at the University of North Carolina, and Portland State University.
 Enhancing Pedestrian Volume Estimation and Developing HCM Pedestrian Methodologies for Safe and Sustainable Communities.*Collection of Working Papers: Pedestrian Crossing Delay and LOS - NCHRP Project 17-87.* 2020.

 2. Fournier, N., Huang, A., and Skabardonis, A. Improved Analysis Methodologies and Strategies for Complete Streets. *Working paper.* 2020.

-3. Fournier, N., Huang, A., and Skabardonis, A. Bicycle Level of Service: Accounting for protected lanes, traffic exposure, and delay. *Transportation Research Board Annual Meeting.* 2021